-The proposed restoration plan focuses on five goals and 13 restoration types, as illustrated by the diagram below.
+The restoration plan focuses on five goals and 13 Restoration Types, as illustrated by the diagram below.

-The five goals work both independently and together to restore injured resources and services.
-For example:
+The five goals work both independently and together to restore injured natural resources and services.
+Specifically:

-- The goal of restoring and conserving habitats addresses the fact that wetlands, barrier islands, and submerged aquatic vegetation beds are highly productive and serve as important nursery and foraging habitat for many species of birds, turtles, marine mammals, finfish, shellfish, and invertebrates. - The goal of restoring water quality recognizes the intricate linkages between improving water quality, the health and resilience of coastal and marine habitats and resources, and the public's use of those resources. - Specific groups of living coastal and marine resources (for example, birds, sea turtles, and marine mammals) will be helped both by actions that directly benefit the animal groups and by restoration actions that restore their habitats. - The goal of providing and enhancing recreational opportunities takes into account the myriad ways that the human community interacts with the natural environment.
-This goal involves improving on those experiences by maintaining healthy coastal and marine habitats and resources, increasing public access, and enhancing the quality of recreational activities.

-The Trustees have also included monitoring and adaptive management as one of their goals.
+- The goal of restoring and conserving habitats addresses the fact that wetlands, barrier islands, and submerged aquatic vegetation beds are highly productive and serve as important nursery and foraging habitat for many species of birds, turtles, marine mammals, finfish, shellfish, and invertebrates. - The goal of restoring water quality recognizes the intricate linkages between improving water quality, the health and resilience of coastal and marine habitats and resources, and the public's use of those resources. - The goal of replenishing and protecting living coastal and marine resources recognizes that some specific groups of resources (for example, birds, sea turtles, and marine mammals) will be helped both by restoration actions that directly benefit the animal groups and by actions that restore their habitats. - The goal of providing and enhancing recreational opportunities takes into account the myriad ways that the human community interacts with the natural environment.
+This goal involves improving on those experiences by maintaining healthy coastal and marine habitats and resources, increasing public access, and enhancing the quality of recreational activities. - The Trustees have also included monitoring and adaptive management as one of their goals.
 This goal encompasses a flexible, science-based approach to ensure that the restoration portfolio being implemented over the coming decades provides long-term benefits to the resources and services injured by the spill in the effective and efficient manner envisioned in this plan.